zoometh/iconr/README.md

 }
 ```

-The ***iconr*** package has also been published in the [Journal of Open Source Software](https://joss.theoj.org/papers/10.21105/joss.03191) under this BibTex reference:
+The ***iconr*** v.
+0.1.0 package has also been published in the [Journal of Open Source Software](https://joss.theoj.org/papers/10.21105/joss.03191) under this BibTex reference:

 ```
 @article{Huet21joss,